-Left to right: Siew Eng Goh.; Elizabeth Updike; Anne Marie Peterson
+Left to right: Siew-Eng Goh and Anne Marie Peterson

 ANNE MARIE PETERSON grew up in Phoenix, Arizona.
 She began musical studies at Arizona State University before transferring to Northwestern University in Evanston, Illinois to complete her Bachelor and Master Degrees in Viola Performance and String Pedagogy.
 Always an eager student, she earned her Instrumental Music Certification from the University of Wisconsin-Milwaukee with additional studies at Indiana University, Oberlin Conservatory and the Cleveland Institute of Music.
 For the past 25 years, Ms. Peterson was an orchestra teacher for the School District of Elmbrook.
 She served two terms as State Chair for Orchestra for the Wisconsin School Music Association and contributed articles to the Wisconsin School Musician.
 Chamber Music America, the Civic Music Association, the Grammy Signature Gold Organization, and the School District of Elmbrook have recognized Ms. Peterson for her work with young musicians.
-Ms. Peterson retired from public school service in 2011 and joined the music faculty at Alverno College.
-In addition to her work with WIO, she is currently a Music Director for the Milwaukee Youth Symphony Orchestra (String Orchestra West).
+Ms. Peterson retired from public school service in 2011.
+Post retirement Anne Marie joined the music faculty at Alverno College and served as a Music Director for the Milwaukee Youth Symphony Orchestra (String Orchestra West).
 Anne Marie received the 2017 Teacher of the Year Award from the Wisconsin Chapter of the American String Teachers Association.